 Having the right business insurance broker can save you money while protecting your company and employees.
-Learn what a commercial insurance broker is, how they are paid, how to choose the best one for your business, and more.
+Search Mployer Advisor to find top-rated brokers near you, or browse FAQs and videos to learn what a business insurance broker is, how they are paid, how to choose the best one for your business, and more.

 A business insurance broker helps companies evaluate and select insurance policies.
 Unlike insurance agents who represent an insurance company, brokers present a variety of insurance options to their clients.
 They help employers understand their choices and decide on policies that best fit their needs.
 While some commercial insurance brokers work independently, most work for a brokerage firm.

 Business insurance brokers generally fall into two distinct categories with little overlap, which is why most companies have not one but two or more brokers.
 It works out this way because you can’t purchase all of the commercial insurance products you need from just one person.

 Generally, brokers specialize in one of the following areas:

 The first type of business insurance brokers are those who specialize in insurance products relating to health and medicine.
 These brokers offer medical benefits and should be your go-to for products like:

 The second type of commercial insurance broker focuses on protecting areas of your business other than health insurance and medical benefits.
 Liability or property and casualty brokers should be your go-to for commercial insurance products like: